Central Checkout systems

 - offer all the range of functions needed from a command and control kernel for satellite testing and satellite operations

-- are able to run on a simple laptop through to a very large virtualized system capable of testing or operating many satellites in parallel
+- are able to run on a simple laptop through to a very large private or commercial cloud virtualized systems capable of testing or operating many satellites in parallel

 - are able to be deployed for single satellites as well as larger production lines